justdanyuen/Chorely/README.md

 - **Navigation Controls** – Users can navigate between past and future weeks to review or plan upcoming assignments.
 - **Customization & Preferences** – Adjustments can be made to exclude certain roommates from specific tasks.
 - **Dark Mode Support** – Adapts styling based on user preferences for a more comfortable viewing experience.

+### Profile Page Overview
+The Profile Page provides a structured layout for displaying user information.
+Currently, it features placeholder content, including a default profile picture and sample user details.
+The design ensures a clean and organized presentation, with responsive styling for a seamless experience across different screen sizes.

+Moving forward, the vision for this page includes expanded customization options, allowing users to edit their profile details, upload a custom profile picture, and personalize their information.
+Future enhancements may also include additional fields, preferences, and integrations to make the profile experience more dynamic and user-driven.

 ### Currently version follows the initial MVP format, more features coming soon.